-If you visit the West End Toastmasters club in Kanata, Ontario, Canada, chances are you’ll be greeted warmly by mentor Giselle Braeuel, ACS.
+If you visit the West End Toastmasters club in Kanata, Ontario, Canada, chances are you’ll be greeted warmly by mentor Giselle Braeuel.
 A member since 2003, Giselle welcomes everyone and ensures that they “know the ropes.”

 Originally from the small town of Volmarstein, Germany, Giselle immigrated to Canada in 1954.
 Now working on her seventh Competent Communication manual, she also enjoys photography—her former occupation—and participates in a creative writing workshop.
 She has self-published five books of poetry and a book of short stories.